counter-flow/bigspring-hugo-startup-theme/exampleSite/content/english/_index.md

 banner:
   title : "Developer Configuration Management at Scale" image : "images/banner-art.svg" content : "GitHub repositories contain a lot of Yaml files for configuration purposes: GitHub Actions, Kubernetes, Travis, Spinnaker, AWS Cloud Formation, Google Cloud, Ansible, Docker Compose, Open Shift, etc..
 It is very hard to implement best practices in multiple teams for large organizations.
-Counterflow is a GitHub bot to apply (Yaml) configuration templates in all your repositories"
+Counterflow is a GitHub bot to apply configuration templates in all your repositories"
   button:
     enable : true
     label : "Request Demo"